dblume/gittab/README.md

     git clone --filter=blob:none -b main --single-branch https://github.com/dblume/gittab vim -u NONE -c "helptags gittab/doc" -c q

+## Common Use Example

+Say you're on "index.html", and you need to know why a section looks the way it does.
+Run `:Blame` to see a list of the commits that _affect only that file_.
+The Blame buffer opens at the same position you were at so you don't lose any context.

+If you see a commit of interest, move the cursor over it, and type  `:Diff` to see what changes were made by that commit, or `:Show` to see the full commit description.

+Then you can keep exploring, and each command infers what you want by which type of buffer you're in or what commit your cursor is on.

 ## The Commands

 When you're browsing a file in a Git repository, these commands provide a very